 The Situation in Iowa City

 Many, if not most, University of Iowa undergraduate students come from rural areas or smaller towns in Iowa or Illinois.
 They have had limited experience with international students or anyone else who is significantly different from themselves.
 Thus, they tend to be rather afraid of international students.
 They do not know what to say to them.
 They do not want to reveal their ignorance of other countries and cultures.
 They imagine that language problems make communication with international students almost impossible.
 They do not know how to initiate conversations or relationships with people who are very different from themselves.
 Because they have grown up far from other countries and have not been especially aware of economic ties between themselves and other countries, they have seen no reason to be especially interested in learning about other countries and cultures.
 They see the international students as "clannish," that is, as associating only with other international students.
-They do not suppose that the foreign students have any particular interest in talking with them.
+They do not suppose that international students have any particular interest in talking with them.
 They do not realize how interesting it can be to have a conversation with someone from another country.
 Happily, even in Iowa this perception has been gradually changing, especially in the last decade, with globalization and the rise of multiple communication channels.

 There are many exceptions to this, of course, but it appears to be a fairly accurate description of the viewpoint of large numbers of University of Iowa students, especially undergraduates.
 Graduate students and faculty members may have more cosmopolitan backgrounds, but their commitments to study and research may severely restrict the amount of time they are willing to devote to social activities or even sociable conversation.

 What about the international students?
 In many ways, their attitudes resemble those of U.S. students.
 International students are often rather fearful of encountering U.S. students or other Americans.
 They fear that language barriers will prevent them from understanding or being understood.
 They fear embarrassment over failures to understand the Americans' English, particularly their slang.
 They do not know what topics to discuss.
 They cannot imagine that the natives could be interested in talking with them.
 They are bewildered by what they see as the U.S. students' reluctant to establish close relationships, even among themselves.
-Often the international students feel anger at the native students because native students have asked them the same questions again and again: "Where are you from?"
+Often the international students feel anger at the U.S. students because U.S. students have asked them the same questions again and again: "Where are you from?"
 "How long have you been here?"
 And, "Do you like it here?"
 Some international students decide that the U.S. students are capable of no more than such superficial questioning.

 International students also have heavy demands on their time, especially during their first semester, when they have so many new things to learn.